Page last updated: 22 October

 You may also use a scarf, bandana, religious garment or hand-made cloth covering, but these must securely fit round the side of your face.

 How to wear a face covering if you use hearing aids or a cochlear implant

 - Face coverings that tie around your head and do not touch your ears will help keep your hearing aids or cochlear implant processor secure.

-- If you have a mask that has elastic straps, try a mask extender, which you use to link the mask straps at the back of your head, rather than having the straps sit behind your ears.
+- If you have a face covering that has elastic straps, try a mask extender, which you use to link the straps at the back of your head.
 You can buy these, make your own, or try something similar by adding an extra piece of material to tie the straps together at the back of your head.

 - Try to only remove your face covering when you are in a place where your hearing aid or cochlear implant processor could be easily found if it falls out.

-If you are concerned about losing your hearing aid or cochlear implant processor, you can buy safety lines and retention cord from the Connevans and Action on Hearing Loss online shop.
+- If you are concerned about losing your hearing aid or cochlear implant processor, consider using safety line or retention cords.
+You can buy a safety line or retention cords from our online shop.